Soldier of Love (album): Recording

 Following the hiatus, Sade began to collect ideas for studio sessions, and in 2008, a call was made by her asking for the band to regroup and begin to record.
 Afterwards, the band met up and began recording at Peter Gabriel's Real World Studios.
 It was the first time the four members had met up since the Lovers Rock Tour concluded in 2001.
 Bassist Paul Denman decamped from Los Angeles, where he had been managing his teenage son's punk band, Orange.
 Guitarist and saxophonist Stuart Matthewman interrupted his film soundtrack work in New York, and keyboardist Andrew Hale gave up his A&R consultancy.

 According to Billboard, the band had been working on the album throughout June 2009.
 At that time, Sony Music had not set a release date, but it hoped to put the record out by the end of 2009.
 "She is in the studio and the album will come when it is ready", a source at Sony Music told Billboard.
 "You don't wait for years for one and then rush it."
 In a series of sessions at Real World, Sade sketched out the material for a new album which, they all felt, was shaping up to be their most ambitious.

 Hale said, "The big question for all of us at the beginning was, 'Did we still want to do this and could we still get along as friends?'
 She's never, ever seemed to doubt what it was she wanted.
 You feel like you're all on this quest that's always been in the back of her mind.
 She's got more stamina than the rest of us."
 In March 2009, American singer Maxwell, a fellow Sony Music recording artist and longtime friend and collaborator with Stuart Matthewman, sent a message to fans via his private Facebook page in which he indicated that he had heard some of Sade's new recordings, saying, "Trust me, it's so monolithic it'll shake you in your shoes!"
 Denman stated that because each member of the band lived on different continents and did not bring any completed songs into the studio, the writing and recording process took a long time.
 The album was completed in the summer of 2009, mainly at Real World studios.
-The cover art for the album were taken by Sophie Muller in the Zapotec ruins of Monte Albán, Mexico.
+The cover art for the album was taken by Sophie Muller in the Zapotec ruins of Monte Albán, Mexico.